ferlu/ferlu/README.md

 #### 🌸  About me
 - Most of my repos are personal projects.
 The code is messy and it can also be a bit ugly.
 - I'm focused on frontend development.
-I don't like backend-only roles, because I'm not good at backend and it also bores me to death (sorry!).
+I don't like backend-only roles, because I'm not good at backend and it also bores me :(.
-- I love traveling, reading, drawing and learning new languages (I speak Spanish, English, some basic French and I'm learning Japanese).
+- I love traveling, reading, drawing and learning new languages.

 <hr>